IT WAS ALWAYS LATE WHEN

 Be careful, the guy behind

-us looks like he's going to...
+us looks like he's trying to...

 Two angry horns blare at each other